Uffington White Horse – England’s mysterious chalk hill horse

 The White Horse is carved into the chalk hillside just above Uffington.
 The Huffington white horse date appears to be around 1400 BCE and just above the White Horse is Uffington Castle which is a neolithic hill fort.
 A short walk away you will find Wayland’s Smithy and ancient long Barrow site.

-The site is owned and managed by the National Trust and is a Scheduled Ancient Monument.
+There is a National Trust car park on site, free to English Heritage members.and is a Scheduled Ancient Monument.
 The Uffington Horse is by far the oldest of the white horse figures in Britain and is of an entirely different design from the others inspired by it.

 Uffington White Horse, England's mysterious chalk figure